Why Are Veins Blue?

 by Nick Anthis of National Geographic

 When someone asks the question “why are veins blue?” a likely response is that they’re blue because the blood in veins is deoxygenated.
 While it’s true that venous blood vessels carry a lower concentration of oxygen than their arterial counterparts, this isn’t the reason for their blue appearance in your skin.
-Still, when someone invariably responds to the veins-are-blue-because-they’re-deoxygenated argument with the observation that “I’ve never seen blue blood before” one might then hear the slightly more sophisticated-sounding but increasingly far-fetched claim that we don’t ever observe blue blood because it is immediately oxidized upon contact with air.
+Still, when someone invariably responds to the veins-are-blue-because-the y’re-deoxygenated argument with the observation that “I’ve never seen blue blood before” one might then hear the slightly more sophisticated-sounding but increasingly far-fetched claim that we don’t ever observe blue blood because it is immediately oxidized upon contact with air.

 Wrong.
 Blood is never blue.
 Ever.
 Period.
 (And, this is an excellent example of why you should never ingest information from Yahoo Answers uncritically.)